andrewacashner/hearingfaithms/chapters/chapter-3.md

-Christ himself is the incarnate Word, and his infant cries are the true "sign of A," the "song" that sets the tone for all the other voices, "in one choir and another" of the Christmas manger, and at the Christmas liturgy in the present-day of the villancico's performance.
+Christ himself is the incarnate Word, and his infant cries are the true "sign of A," the "song" that sets the tone for all the other voices, "in one choir and another" of the Christmas manger, and at the Christmas liturgy in the time of the villancico's performance.

 ### Music about Music in the Voices of Puebla's Chapel Choir

-The poem sets up a chain of echoes, in which what God spoke through the voices of David and the other prophets reverberates in the song of the angels at the first Christmas and especially the voice of the Christ-child; and where all this resounds through the actual "voices of the chapel choir" in the present day.
+The poem sets up a chain of echoes, in which what God spoke through the voices of David and the other prophets reverberates in the song of the angels at the first Christmas and especially the voice of the Christ-child; and where all this resounds through the actual "voices of the chapel choir" singing in the present.
 When Juan Gutiérrez de Padilla "puts notes to his lyrics," he uses his compositional ingenuity, and calls upon the virtuosity of his performers, to turn a series of poetic conceits *about* music into actual sounding music that